gcasa/NXVNCServer/README.md

 and `NXReadBitmap` ABI.
 Use the declaration in the target machine's `appkit/graphics.h` as authoritative if an older SDK reports an argument mismatch.

+## Documentation

+The public interfaces use GNUstep's autogsdoc comment format.
+With GNUstep Base development tools installed, generate the class reference with:

+    make documentation

+The generated `.gsdoc` files may be converted to HTML with the standard GNUstep documentation tools.

+## License

+NXVNCserver is free software distributed under the GNU General Public License, version 3 or (at your option) any later version.